Farm laborer convicted in 2018 stabbing death of Iowa runner

 “This was the verdict that the evidence demanded,” said one of the prosecutors, Poweshiek County Attorney Bart Klaver, who said such violent crime almost never happens in his county of 18,000 people.

 Bahena Rivera’s defense attorneys, Chad and Jennifer Frese, said they were disappointed in the verdict and would appeal.
-They said that their client had never wavered since 2018 from the story that he told on the witness stand about the two masked men that he claims were responsible.
-They said the decision to call him to testify was an easy one.
+They said their client had consistently since 2018 told them the story he shared on the witness stand about two masked men that he claims were responsible, even though prosecutors had never previously heard that claim.

+Jennifer Frese said that if the testimony had been coached by defense lawyers, “we would have come up with something better than that.”

 “We can tell you that getting to know Cristhian Bahena, we are very surprised that he would be the kind of person that would commit a crime like this,” Chad Frese said.
 “He is nothing but a soft-spoken, respectful, kind person.”